 - Making the process mechanical.
 You aren’t a machine.
 So, stop behaving like one.
 From the formulae you’re taught in math to the rules in AR and CR, all of them have some logic behind them.
 More than half the questions can be solved only by looking at the options.
 Don’t exhaust yourselves solving every single question.

 - Making it monotonous.
 There’s nothing which needs to be mugged up.
-Three-fourths of the paper is all about how your brain works while the remaining is about ‘awareness’ (at least, that’s what CLAT ’11 and ’12 needed).
+Three-fourths of the paper is all about how your brain works while the remaining is about ‘awareness’.
 And even if you manage to crack CLAT, I assure you that you’ll do no good in the Law School.

 - Stop cluttering your desk.
 There’s no use studying ten different books.
 Use one and do it thoroughly.
 Also, if there’s one thing that can put you at the gate of a Law School, it’s the newspaper.
 I’d suggest ‘The Hindu’.
 Do all the sections except for the City/State.
 And Editorials help a lot with your English’s Reading Comprehensions.